Loudonville, Ohio: History

-Loudonville was laid out in 1814 by James Louden Priest, and named for him.
+Loudonville was first inhabited by Delaware Nation peoples.
+The first white settlement was in 1810 when Stephen Butler built a single log cabin on the Black Fork of the Mohican River.
+In 1814, Thomas Jelloway and James Loudon Priest (the town's namesake) laid out the village of Loudonville, starting with twelve plots.
 A post office called Loudonville has been in operation since 1820.

-Loudonville was the long-time (1913–96) home of The Flxible Company, a manufacturer of motorcycle sidecars, commercial cars (hearses, ambulances, and flower cars), intercity coaches, and city-transit coaches.
-During World War II, Flxible interrupted its normal production and built instead a variety of war goods.
-A part of the former Flxible plant was in use as a parts depot and service point for the Motor Coach Industries until December 5, 2014, when all production was shut down.
+From 1913 to 1996, Loudonville was home to The Flxible Company, a manufacturer of motorcycle sidecars, commercial cars (hearses, ambulances, and flower cars), intercity coaches, and city-transit coaches.
+During World War II, Flxible interrupted its normal production and instead built a variety of war goods.
+There was a devastating fire at the plant on January 2, 1947.
+The nearly all-glass 1927 expansion to Plant 1 made for frigid working conditions in the winter and required paint to be heated before it could be applied.
+An unknown employee accidentally knocked over a can of paint thinner, which spilled onto one of the heat plates for warming the paint.
+The fire was so massive that nearby houses were damaged.
+A part of the former Flxible plant was in use as a parts depot and service point for Motor Coach Industries until December 5, 2014, when all production was shut down.

 The town of Loudonville includes three sites on the National Register of Historic Places.
-These include the Ohio Theatre, which was erected in 1909 under the name of "City Hall and Opera House".
-The theatre had a troubled history, and was almost closed in the 1900s, but three freshmen from the Loudonville High School raised $4,000 in a local talent show.
-In 2009, the Ohio Theater celebrated its 100th anniversary.
+One is the Ohio Theatre, which was erected in 1909 under the name of "City Hall and Opera House."
+The theatre had a troubled history and was almost closed in the 1990s, but three freshmen from Loudonville High School raised $4,000 in a local talent show to keep it afloat.
+In 1914, the theater showed its first movie, the silent film Neptune's Daughter.
 The home of Phillip J. Black located at 303 N. Water Street is also listed on the National Register of Historic Places.
 Built in 1856, it is now home to the Blackfork Inn Bed & Breakfast.
+The third, TJ and Sarah Bull House, is a Greek revival home built in 1852.

+In July 1982, Krista Lea Harrison was found dead on Township Road 464 just outside of the town, just 6 days after she had been abducted from Marshallville, a town 35 miles away.
+Robert Anthony Buell was convicted of the crime and executed in 2002.

+In December 2015, celebrity chef Gordon Ramsay visited Landoll's Mohican Castle just outside of town to film an episode of Hotel Hell.
+The episode aired on July 26, 2016, and was the last episode of the series.
+The show "Ghost Hunters" filmed an episode at the castle in the summer of 2019, airing on September 11, 2019.